Classic Negative Film Simulation - Pushing the Limits of Sony Picture Profiles

 Teal & Orange.

-Sony is close, it will definitely give some interesting images out of the box and it's very impressive how close we can color match two different cameras only by using Sony's picture Profile Menu.
+Sony Classic Neg will definitely give some interesting images out of the box, and it's very impressive how close we can color match two different cameras only by using Sony's Picture Profile menu.

 But at the time being, Sony cannot compete just yet with this film simulation.

-At the time being, with Sony we have control over Hue vs Luma, Overall Hue Shifting, Saturation Control, Different Color Modes, Different Contrast Modes, Shadow & Black Point adjustments and that is more than any other brand is giving us.
+At the time being, with Sony we have control over Hue vs Luma, Color Phase (Global Hue Shifting), Saturation Control, Different Color Modes, Gammas(different contrast modes), Shadow & Black Point adjustments.
+That is more than any other brand is giving us at the moment.

 But it's still limiting in terms of what you can reproduce inside camera, and how much you need to refine in post-production if you want an accurate reproduction of film.